 We can’t emphasize enough how important the inside of the pillow is to its finished look.
 The Home Elegance™ line is Fairfield’s most deluxe choice and an excellent, economical alternative to down.
 You get a 100% cotton, 300-thread count jacquard cover filled with a special 100% polyester gel fiber.
 The result is an exceptionally plush textured pillow with a designer look and feel.
 And, thanks to their super cushy inside, you can get that high-end, karate-choppable look.

 We originally used Osaka in Tin from the World Tour Linen collection by David Butler for FreeSpirit Fabrics.
-This fabric came from our S4H Stash and is no longer readily available.
-As an alternative, take a look at the following newer fabrics below from Fabric.com.
+This fabric came from our S4H Stash and is no longer readily available, but new options in linen and linen blends appear with each new season of fabric collections.
+A home décor weight fabric would also work well.

 Our pillow finishes at approximately 20″ x 20″ with a slightly looser slouch to the cover.